cs50nestm/programs/unit2samples/README.md

     string s1 = get_string("Word 1: ");
     string s2 = get_string("Word 2: ");

-    if (strcasecmp(s1, s2) == 0)
+    // If an exact match, catch it here if (strcasecmp(s1, s2) == 0)
     {
         printf("EXACT MATCH\n");
         return 0;
     }

-    int characters[ALPHASIZE] = {0};
+    // Declare an array which will associate each letter with the index int characters[ALPHASIZE] = {0};

-    for (int i = 0, len = strlen(s1); i < len; i++)
+    // Add 1 to corresponding place in array for each letter for (int i = 0, len = strlen(s1); i < len; i++)
     {
         if (isalpha(s1[i]))